-diagrams ©2010 MBDC, LLC.
-We welcome proper use of this chart.
-For use, please contact Jay Bolus (jay@mbdc.com) CRADLE TO CRADLE DESIGN[TM] THE QUALIFICATION OF THE CIRCULAR ECONOMY Inspired by the Cradle to Cradle Design Framework, our multi-disciplinary team innovates for the circular economy at all scales.
+diagrams ©2016-2022 William McDonough + Partners CRADLE TO CRADLE DESIGNTM The Qualification of the Circular Economy Inspired by the Cradle to Cradle Design Framework, our multi-disciplinary team innovates for the circular economy at all scales.
 "The circular economy is a resourceful economic system and innovation engine, providing benefits to society in the present and the future.
 It is designed to endlessly recirculate clean materials, energy, water and human ingenuity.
 In essence, the circular economy puts the 're' back in resources." -William McDonough